open-telemetry/opentelemetry.io/content/en/docs/faas/lambda-collector.md

 for more information.

 #### Create a Custom Configuration File

-Once your collector configuration is set through a confmap providers.
-Create an environment variable on your Lambda function `OPENTELEMETRY_COLLECTOR_CONFIG_FILE` and set the path of configuration w.r.t to the confmap provider as its value. for e.g, if you are using a file configmap provider, set its value to `/var/task/*<path>/<to>/<filename>\_`.
-This will tell the extension where to find the collector configuration.

 Here is a sample configuration file of `collector.yaml` in the root directory: